Design a 3D local scene

 Note:

-If the Navigator does not show up at the bottom of your scene, right-click anywhere in the scene and click Navigator to enable it.
-The scene updates to display the 3D Navigator control.
+If the Navigator does not appear at the bottom of your scene, right-click anywhere in the scene and click Navigator to enable it.

-- On the Navigator control, click the north arrow indicator to orient the scene north.
+- On the Navigator control, click the North arrow to orient the scene north.

 Now the scene is oriented to the north.